Jamison Battle: College career

 As a freshman at George Washington, Battle averaged 11.8 points and 5.2 rebounds per game, and was named to the Atlantic 10 All-Rookie Team.
 He set a program single-season record with 89 three-pointers, which also led the conference.
 On January 3, 2021, Battle posted a career-high 29 points and seven rebounds in a 75–73 win against Duquesne.
 As a sophomore, he averaged 17.3 points and 5.2 rebounds per game, earning Third Team All-Atlantic 10 honors.
 For his junior season, Battle transferred to Minnesota to play under first-year head coach Ben Johnson.
 He was named Honorable Mention All-Big Ten.
 Battle averaged 17.5 points and 6.3 rebounds per game as a junior.
 As a senior, he averaged 12.4 points per game.
 Battle transferred to Ohio State for his final collegiate season.

 Battle passed the 2,000 career point mark in his final game, a loss to Georgia in the 2024 National Invitation Tournament.

 Professional career

 Toronto Raptors/Raptors 905 (2024–present)

 After going undrafted in the 2024 NBA draft, Battle signed with the Toronto Raptors on July 16, 2024, and on October 19 Toronto converted his deal into a two-way contract.
 On November 27, Battle scored a career-high 24 points on 9-of-11 shooting, including 6-of-8 three-pointers, in a 119-93 road win against the New Orleans Pelicans.
 Battle's contract was converted into a standard, three-year contract on February 7, 2025.

+On April 23, 2026, Battle scored 14 points in 16 minutes off the bench, contributing to the Raptors' 126-104 victory during Game 3 of the first round playoff series against Cleveland Cavaliers.
+All of the points were scored in the fourth quarter, helping to fuel an offensive run that secured the win and bring the series to 2-1.
+Battle's performance included a perfect shooting night, as he made all of his field goal attempts.